 northbound only: Subway

-southbound only: Harry Ramsden's, KFC Shops: Waitrose, WHSmith Main Amenities: Ecotricity electric vehicle charging point, Free Cash Machine, Picnic Tables, Showers, Welcome Break Gaming
+southbound only: Harry Ramsden's, KFC Shops: Waitrose, WHSmith Main Amenities: Ecotricity electric vehicle charging point, Free Cash Machine, Showers, Welcome Break Gaming

-northbound only: Meeting Room Motel: Days Inn (northbound only) Forecourt: BP, BP Connect, Wild Bean Café, AdBlue Containers
+northbound only: Tesla Supercharger Motel: Days Inn (northbound only) Forecourt: BP, M&S Food to Go, Wild Bean Café, Air1 AdBlue

-First two hours free for all vehicles, after which cars must pay £5 for 2 to 6 hours and £12 for more than 6 hours.
-HGVs, caravans and coaches must pay £24, or £26 to include a £10 meal voucher.
+First two hours free for all vehicles, after which cars must pay £15 for a further 24 hours and HGVs, caravans and coaches must pay £24 (or £26 to include a £10 meal voucher).

 Prices can be paid in the shop, with instructions in each car park.
 They are strictly enforced by ParkingEye.

 Allegedly the only service area to be named after a TV presenter (Heston might contest that), Michaelwood is actually pronounced 'Mick-all-wood', despite some road signs even referring to it as Michael Wood.

 When the motorways were being engineered, they appear to have under-estimated how many people would drive to the West Country during the summer.
 Even when Michaelwood was being designed in the 1960s, the formulas said very few people would be using the services, so two temporary buildings were built to hold the fort until the traffic levels had risen enough to warrant building full services.

 The temporary buildings were deliberately placed next to the motorway, so that the best position (offering "woodland views") would become parking areas that could easily have new buildings built on them.
 However when it came to it, that plan was cancelled and the temporary facilities were expanded.
 New recruits at the Ministry of Transport described it as "incomprehensible".